The Bermuda Monarch Conservancy (BMC) is a non-profit organization dedicated to the conservation of Bermuda's monarch butterfly

 requests for emergency seeds and seedlings still dribble through in

-years of shortage. - The importation of the aurora milkweed,
+- The introduction of the aurea milkweed,

 a golden yellow variety suited to our climate, and its distribution to the Wedco and Tulo Valley public plant nurseries proved instrumental.
 For those